People trying our homemade dishwasher detergent have many questions, so we compiled this FAQ page to answer the common ones for you.

 A: The citric acid in the recipe promotes clumping of ingredients.
-A great way to avoid having a rock-hard clump of detergent is to leave the mixture out on the counter for 1-2 days (out of reach for kids and pets).
-Stir the mixture several times each day before storing with a tight-fitting lid.
+A great way to avoid having a rock-hard clump of detergent is to leave the mixture out on the counter for 1-2 days (out of reach for kids and pets) WITHOUT a lid.
+Stir the mixture several times each day before storing it with a tight-fitting lid.

 If you diligently stirred the mixture and you still have clumping problems, dump the entire hard mess into a food processor and pulse until it resembles powder again.
 (You don’t need to have a dedicated food processor for this because it’s the same powder you’ll use to wash dishes anyway.)

-Some readers have commented that storing their homemade detergent in the refrigerator keeps the detergent from clumping and makes it more soluble when adding to the dishwasher.
+Some readers have commented that storing their homemade detergent in the refrigerator keeps the detergent from clumping and makes it more soluble when added to the dishwasher.